 Considered the essential substance from which all life forms come, water has been widely recognized as a symbol of chaos, wisdom, and life.
 Known to make up about 60% of the human body, water gives us the knowledge to recognize the many gifts that we receive in our daily life.

-An element that helps regulate the planet’s temperature, water enlightens us about the importance of balance as it helps prevent stress and increase our ability to control ourselves during the most trying life challenges (also check our post about balance and its symbolism).
+An element that helps regulate the planet’s temperature, water enlightens us about the importance of balance as it helps prevent stress and increases our ability to control ourselves during life’s most challenging times.
+(Also check our post about balance and its symbolism).

 While arguments about why books still hold great significance persist, it seems that their ability to instill knowledge and wisdom shows that many still embrace the power of print.
 A beloved object that effortlessly awakens our imagination, books give us the wisdom to achieve what we once thought was not possible.